KamanHang/sqldatawarehousedataengineeringproject/README.md

   *_Currently Working on Gold layer for data analytics and reporting.
 I will update soon!_*

 # ⛩️ Data Architecture

-One of the important thing I learned during this project is the Medallion Data Architecture.<br>
-ETL (Extract, Transfer and Load) are the fundamentals of Data Engineering. <br> "Medallion Data Architecture" helped me design and build modular and clean data warehouse.

 ![DataArchitecturedrawio](https://github.com/user-attachments/assets/8f124cd0-6690-4455-80d9-8d99634a1dc1)

+One of the important thing I was exposed during this project is the Medallion Architecture.<br>
+Medallion Architecture consist three layers which helped me design and build modular and clean data warehouse.
+- ### **Bronze Layer:**
+     - In this layer, I have ingested raw data from CRM (Customer Relationship Management) and ERP (Enterprise Resource Planning) CSV files into PostgreSQL.
+- ### **Silver Layer:**
+     - In this layer, I have performed data cleansing (Handling Null values, empty spaces), standardization, normalization, enrichment and derived columns tasks.
+- ### **Gold Layer:**
+     - In this layer, I have created **Data Model: Star Schema**, in which I have created Fact and Dimension Tables for advance data analytics.

 # Data Modeling (Star Schema)
+- **STAR SCHEMA**
+     - Star Schema is a multi-dimensional data model for organizing data in a way that makes data analytical tasks easier.
+     - This data model makes easier and helps non technical people easy to understand and get insights from the data.
 ![StarSchema](https://github.com/user-attachments/assets/21e97013-0699-4f1e-b51f-b7cecdf9ad5e)